 “This trial by fire allowed us to accelerate the technology development and put us in a much better position to prove out the product-market fit on real farms sooner,” he says.

 It also prompted an early move for the company into its beachhead market, Northern California, where Prapas and his team can be closer to their initial client base of organic dairies.
 FYTO has started to deploy units on farms, operating as a feed-as-a-service business with farmers paying for the resulting feed on a per pound basis, as they typically would otherwise.

 One of FYTO’s first pilot customers, John, told the company recently that he’s “excited” about the offering.

 “[We’re] utilizing dairy wastewater to grow highly digestible feed,” said John.
 “We will be reducing feed costs, reducing our carbon footprint, reducing greenhouse gas emissions, and sequestering more carbon into the ground.
 FYTO is an important piece of our regenerative ag program.”

 But the best days may be yet to come.
 While FYTO believes it has created a bonafide substitute for soy, it’s just getting started on crop optimization.
 Compare that to soybeans, which have had decades of improvement, and you can imagine a scenario in which FYTO is able to produce a crop that is far more nutritious, faster-growing, consumes much less water and land, and is far cheaper to produce.

-FYTO is currently expanding its team in the San Francisco Bay Area and will raise their Series A in early 2022 to help fund this.
+FYTO is currently expanding its team in the San Francisco Bay Area and rolling out commercial operations in 2022.